mathletedev/notebook/historical_literature/Root Words.md

 - deplete: to empty of a principle substance
 - implement: carry out, accomplish
 - replete: fully or abundantly provided or filled

+### PHON
+Means sound, voice, or speech
+- cacophony: an incongruous or chaotic mixture | dissonance
+- phonetic: representing the sounds and other phenomena of speech
+- polyphonic: a style of musical composition employing two or more simultaneous but relatively independent melodic lines
+- symphony: consonance of sounds

 ### POLY
 ### PROT/PROTO